ncsa/Nightingale_real/docs/source/status_updates.rst

 - Message of the Day when you log into the system
 - `NCSA status page <https://status.ncsa.illinois.edu>`_ (can also be used to monitor the status of in progress maintenance)

-If you have any questions about upcoming maintenance or maintenance notifications, please submit a support request (:ref:`help`).
+If you have any questions about upcoming maintenance or maintenance notifications, please :ref:`submit a support request <help>`.